Temps and termites are on the rise. Schedule your free inspection today.

 However, sometimes these males can be quite sneaky and a bit cheap.
 Instead of offering gifts such as flies and other insects, they offer a cheap knock-off such as scraps of leaves, or old gifts which haven’t been successful with other females.

-To be honest, the way in which a spider’s muscles work is quite fascinating.
+The way in which a spider’s muscles work is quite fascinating.
 Their muscles can only pull their legs inward but can’t extend them out again.
-To get around this issue, spiders will pump a watery liquid into their legs to help push them out again.
+Unlike humans, who use muscles to both bend and straighten their limbs, spiders rely on a hydraulic system, which involves the spider pumping a watery liquid into their legs to help push them out again.
+This fluid, called hemolymph, acts like blood – and it essentially creates pressure that extends a spider’s legs, allowing it to move quickly and – in certain species – jump.

 Are you spotting spiders around your home or business?
+Our spider exterminators are here to help you control infestations.
 Contact Western today!